michaelcaterisano/restaurant-vendor-orders/README.md

 To try it, delete all the code in `src/App.js` and replace it with any of the examples on its website.
 The [Basic Example](https://reacttraining.com/react-router/web/example/basic) is a good place to get started.

-Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.
+Product that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.

 ## Adding Custom Environment Variables

-> Note: this feature is available with `react-scripts@0.2.3` and higher.
+> Product: this feature is available with `react-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
 By default you will have `NODE_ENV` defined for you, and any other environment variables starting with